"AND IF YOU WANT SOMETHING, THE WHOLE UNIVERSE CONSPIRES IN HELPING YOU ACHIEVE IT"

 The creative explosion that gave birth to the Hello Dollface phenomenon took place in Southwest Colorado.
 Vocal powerhouse Ashley Edwards wandered through Spain, Sweden, Vietnam and China, trying to save the world with a song and a smile.
 After landing in the Rockies, she collided with bass player Jesse Ogle.
 He’d just quit a West Coast electro jazz/funk band for the serenity of the high desert.
-Intent on creating something bigger than a band, they envisioned a dynamic musical community that would bring musicians, students and audience together in a spirit of cooperation, rather than competition.
-When multi-instrumentalist Dr. Easton Stuard, a Downbeat magazine award winning jazz musician joined up, the core of Hello Dollface and iAM MUSIC was complete.
+Intent on creating something bigger than a band, they envisioned a dynamic musical community that would bring musicians, students and audience together in a spirit of cooperation, rather than competition from this, the core of Hello Dollface and iAM MUSIC was complete.

 “iAM MUSIC is a 501c3 non-profit music education organization, as well as professional artist network,” Edwards says.
 “We teach students of all ages and all skill levels, to create a conscious society through the power of music.”
 They also reach out and encourage collaboration between artists and various projects and bands helping less-recognized national indie acts exchange shows, tours, and ideas.
 The group has hosted, and participated in, numerous benefits to raise funds for scholarships with an array of non-profits in their region, but their scope is global.
 On their self-booked tours, Hello Dollface spearheaded the group’s mission with over 800 shows, building contacts throughout the Western United States, Canada and Mexico.
 This spring they’ll be visiting Iceland, Norway and Sweden, in an effort to create an even larger global village.